AndyFul/Run-By-Smartscreen/README.md

 INSTALLATION

-'Run By Smartscreen' works only with Windows 8 and higher versions.
-Download the right installer: RunBySmartScreen(x64).exe (for 64-bit system), RunBySmartScreen(x86).exe (for 32-bit system).

-For 64-bit OS

-Run executable  RunBySmartScreen(x64).exe with Administrative Rights ('Run As Administrator' option in Explorer context menu).
-After that, the 'Run by SmartScreen' option should appear in Explorer context menu.
-If not, the 'log out'/'log on' procedure should help.
+Run the executable  RunBySmartScreen.exe .
+The message: *Do you want to add the 'Run By SmartScreen' option in Explorer context menu?* will be shown.
+Choose the 'YES' button.
+After that, the 'Run By SmartScreen' option should appear in the right click Explorer context menu.

-For 32-bit OS

-Do as in the case of 64-bit, but choose RunBySmartScreen(x86).exe
+The installation does change the default 'Protected View' setting in Adobe Reader 10+/DC, so the files from potentially unsafe locations are opened in 'Protected View'.

+.

+UNINSTALLATION

+Run the executable  RunBySmartScreen.exe .
+The message: *Do you want to add the 'Run By SmartScreen' option in Explorer context menu?* will be shown.
+Choose the 'NO' button.
+The uninstallation recovers the default 'Protected View' = OFF setting in Adobe Reader 10+/DC.

+.

 ---------------------------------------------------------------------------------------------------------------------------------------
 Run By SmartScreen works as follows: